oxsecurity/megalinter/docs/descriptors/repository_semgrep.md

-  ci            The recommended way to run semgrep in CI login         Obtain and save credentials for semgrep.dev logout        Remove locally stored credentials to semgrep.dev lsp           [EXPERIMENTAL] Start the Semgrep LSP server. publish       Upload rule to semgrep.dev scan          Run semgrep rules on files shouldafound  Report a false negative in this project.
+  ci            The recommended way to run semgrep in CI login         Obtain and save credentials for semgrep.dev logout        Remove locally stored credentials to semgrep.dev lsp           [EXPERIMENTAL] Start the Semgrep LSP server publish       Upload rule to semgrep.dev scan          Run semgrep rules on files shouldafound  Report a false negative in this project.